It was the summer of 1985 in rural Southern Indiana.

 What else does Smoky Mountain Knife Works sell?

-In addition to knives, Knife Works also sells a wide variety of outdoor gear, kayaks, clothing and a lot more.
+In addition to knives, Knife Works also sells a wide variety of outdoor gear, kayaks, clothing, toys artifacts and a lot more.

 They also have showier pieces like ninja stars, replicas of famous movies swords and other items designed to appeal to overgrown kids with big imaginations and delusions of grandeur.